tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 #### Supplier requests

-`requests.proposal`: the supplier has proposed a different delivery schedule, prices and/or charge lines compared to the issued order line.
+`lines.supplierLine.requests.proposal`: the supplier has proposed a different delivery schedule, prices and/or charge lines compared to the issued order line.
-`requests.reopenRequest`: the supplier requests to reopen the confirmed order line.
+`lines.supplierLine.requests.reopenRequest`: the supplier requests to reopen the confirmed order line.
 The supplier has requested a different delivery schedule, prices and/or charge lines compared to the confirmed order line.

 * `deliverySchedule`: the requested alternative delivery schedule
 * `prices`: the requested alternative prices